 When you start up PSP X for the first time, it will look much like the picture to the right.
 You should notice two new features right off the bat.
 First of all, there is now a “Learning Center”, which is very similar to the help topics found in Adobe programs.
 Simply click on a topic, and you will see information about that topic.
 In addition, you will see the Browse palette.
 This is not really a new feature, so much as it is a re-development of a classic PSP feature.
 Now, rather than having to open the Browse window by itself, you can set it up as a palette, so you can keep it open and accessible while you’re working on other things.

-A Side-By-Side Comparison of the Photo Manipulation Features In PSP XIn reality, there are only a few new features, but almost every existing feature has been enhanced and re-worked, making the new experience truly enjoyable.
+In reality, there are only a few new features, but almost every existing feature has been enhanced and reworked, making the new experience truly enjoyable.

-They have completely reworked the photo editing features, including new red-eye reduction (which is brilliant), teeth-whitening, skin-tanning, blemish-removing, purple-fringe removal, color balancing and much more.
+They have completely reworked the photo editing features, including new red-eye reduction (which is brilliant), teeth-whitening, skin-tanning, blemish-removing, purple-fringe removal, colour balancing and much more.

-For people that have not used PSP since the earlier versions, a lot of things may surprise you, as the program has improved and changed by leaps and bounds since versions 4 and 5.
-For those of you that have used PSP version 9, you will feel very comfortable using this new version, but you should be impressed by the new functionality.
+For people who have not used PSP since the earlier versions, a lot of things may surprise you, as the program has improved and changed by leaps and bounds since versions 4 and 5.
+For those of you who have used PSP version 9, you will feel very comfortable using this new version, but you should be impressed by the new functionality.

 One more thing I have noticed within PSP X (it may have existed in previous versions, but I don’t recall ever seeing it before) is native support for opening PDF files.
 Not only can you open the PDF files within PSP X, but PSP treats them as scalable graphics, so you can choose at which resolution you would like to open the file.
 It also now has native support for opening CDR (CorelDraw) files (rightfully so, since it is now developed by Corel)